qi-yu/enigmatic-compounds/README.md

 This repository contains all data and code for the following (forthcoming) paper:

 > Qi Yu, Fabian Schlotterbeck, Hening Wang, Naomi Reichmann, Britta Stolterfoht, Regine Eckardt and Miriam Butt.
-Ad Hoc Compounds for Stance Detection.
-To appear in *Proceedings of the Joint Workshop on Multiword Expressions and Universal Dependencies (MWE-UD 2024)*.
+Ad Hoc Compounds for Stance Detection. *Proceedings of the Joint Workshop on Multiword Expressions and Universal Dependencies (MWE-UD) @ LREC-COLING 2024*.

 **A short summary of the paper:**

-We examine German ad hoc compounds that express attitudinal meaning of the speakers.
+We examine German ad hoc compounds that express attitudinal meanings of the speakers.
 While such compounds are crucial for stance detection, the state-of-the-art dependency parsers and Universal Dependency treebanks struggle with parsing them.
 Through a corpus analysis and a psycholinguistic experiment, we verify that such compounds systematically convey attitudinal meaning.